bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 This section discusses the minimum acceptance criteria at the end of the project and stretch goals.

 ## 5. Release Planning
-(temporary plan, modified depending on the progress...)
+(This is just a temporary plan, will be modified depending on the progress...)

 - Sprint1(weeks 1&2): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understand about the Chris platform and Chris UI project of redhat.